A probabilistic imaginary-time evolution quantum algorithm for advection-diffusion equation: Explicit gate-level implementation and comparisons to quantum linear system algorithms: Comparisons and discussion

-To provide a more quantitative comparison, we choose an exact PITE solution in a similar way as that in Sect.~\ref{subsec:4-2} as the reference solution (so that the discretization error is excluded), and we compare the $l^2$-errors between the quantum solutions by these three approximate PITE algorithms and the reference solution under several different choices of $\Delta\tau$ and $m_0$ in Fig.~\ref{sec5:Fig3}.
-For APITE, we find the $l^2$-error becomes larger for larger $m_0$, and actually we check that the quantum solution is unavailable due to the numerical instability if $m_0\ge 0.92$ and $\Delta\tau\ge 0.0001$.
-For VS-APITE, we find that we can choose $m_0=0.99$ and the minimum time step $\Delta\tau_{\text{min}}\ge 0.0001$, but larger $m_0$ or larger maximum time step $\Delta\tau_{\text{max}}$ leads to larger $l^2$-error.
-For AAPITE, we find that the quantum solution gives a precision of $10^{-2}$ even when we take $\Delta\tau \ge 0.0005$, and the $l^2$-error further decreases for smaller $\Delta\tau$.
-In the right subplot of Fig.~\ref{sec5:Fig3}, we confirm the crucial advantage of the alternative approximate PITE that the success probability almost remains constant whatever $\Delta\tau$ we choose.
-This is very important if the long-time simulations of differential equations are required.

-The time evolution of the success probabilities for the PITE algorithms are estimated theoretically in Sect.~\ref{subsec:3-2} and Appendix \ref{subsec:A-2}, and we conclude the priority of the alternative approximate PITE compared to the previous ones as a quantum solver for the differential equations.
+To provide a more quantitative comparison, we choose an exact PITE solution in a similar way as that in Sect.~\ref{subsec:4-2} as the reference solution (so that the discretization error is excluded), and we compare the $\ell^2$-errors between the quantum solutions by these three approximate PITE algorithms and the reference solution under several different choices of $\Delta\tau$ and $m_0$ in Fig.~\ref{sec5:Fig3}.
+For APITE, we find the $\ell^2$-error becomes larger for larger $m_0$, and we check that the quantum solution is unavailable due to the numerical instability if $m_0\ge 0.92$ and $\Delta\tau\ge 0.0001$.
+For VS-APITE, we can choose $m_0=0.99$ and the minimum time step $\Delta\tau_{\text{min}}\ge 0.0001$, but larger $m_0$ or larger maximum time step $\Delta\tau_{\text{max}}$ leads to larger $\ell^2$-error.
+For AAPITE, we find that the quantum solution gives a precision of $10^{-2}$ even when we take $\Delta\tau = 0.0005$, and the $\ell^2$-error further decreases for smaller $\Delta\tau$.
+In the right subplot of Fig.~\ref{sec5:Fig3}, we confirm numerically the crucial advantage of the AAPITE over the previous approximate PITEs.
+The success probability for the AAPITE algorithm almost remains constant provided that $\Delta\tau$ is sufficiently small, and this corresponds to the theoretical estimate in Sect.~\ref{subsec:3-2}.
+Therefore, we conclude the superiority of the AAPITE compared to the previous ones as a quantum solver for the PDEs.